DHS disinformation board’s work, plans remain a mystery | Federal News Network

 “DHS is going to have to do what they normally do,” Harbath said.
 “If there’s a post they think should be taken down or fact-checked, they can report that to the platforms, but the platforms are going to make their own call.”

-Associated Press reporters Farnoush Amiri and Ben Fox contributed to this report.
+Associated Press writers Farnoush Amiri and Ben Fox contributed to this report.

 Copyright

-Note: This story was first published on May 4, 2022.
-It was updated on May 5, 2022, to make clear that Disinformation Governance Board Director Nina Jankowicz is not Jewish and Department of Homeland Security Secretary Alejandro Mayorkas was born to Jewish parents.